3 weeks pregnant: symptoms and baby development

 At three weeks pregnant you're in the first month of your pregnancy and you still have eight months of pregnancy to go until you can meet your little baby.

-There are a few pregnancy symptoms that you might start to notice at this stage, with some including:
+There are a few pregnancy symptoms that you might start to notice at this stage including:

-While some people don't feel any changes or symptoms at all in this early stage of pregnancy, or until they've missed a period, some can feel the above.
-But don't worry if you're not experiencing any symptoms just yet.
-Every body is different and your symptoms can soon change in this early stage.
+While some people don't notice any changes or symptoms at this early stage of pregnancy, it's often a missed a period, that signals that's something is not quite right.
+Others may feel all of the above and more, just remember that every body is different and your symptoms can soon change in this early stage.
 The video below lists all the possible symptoms, or changes you might feel or experience at this stage.

 Your body at 3 weeks pregnant